State of the Union Summaries and Scorecards Trump Versus Obama

 The SOTU outlines the president's priorities for each year.
 For that reason, it previews which areas will receive the most funding in that year's budget.
 The SOTU reports on the state of the country's economy.
 It provides a vision for the future.
 Presidents use it as a rallying cry in times of economic uncertainty or war.

 President Trump's second official State of the Union address was February 5, 2019.
-Most SOTUs occur in January, but Speaker of the House Nancy Pelosi suggested he either postpone it or deliver it in writing.
+Most SOTUs occur in January, but Speaker of the House Nancy Pelosi rescheduled it.
 She cited security concerns caused by the government shutdown that didn't end until January 25.

 President Trump's first official SOTU was January 30, 2018.
 He talked about the recent tax cut plan and record-setting stock market success.
-Trump reiterated his America First trade policies, which included NAFTA renegotiation.
-He promised to cut prescription drug prices.
+Trump reiterated his America First trade policies, which included renegotiation of NAFTA.
 Trump renegotiated NAFTA with five changes.
-The American Patients First plan would allow Medicare to negotiate drug prices.
+He also amended the bilateral agreement with South Korea.

 Trump asked Congress to approve a $1.5 trillion plan to rebuild America's roads and bridges.
 It said that $200 billion in federal spending would leverage another $1.3 trillion in private investment.
 He promised to cut regulations that slow construction.
 Congress approved $20 billion for infrastructure in the FY 2018 budget. ot accomplished.

 He asked Congress to support his immigration plan.
 It asked for $25 billion to build a wall along the border with Mexico.
 It limits green cards to spouses and children and ends the diversity visa lottery.
-Trump promised to add more ICE officers to crack down on gang members.
+Trump promised to add more Immigration and Customs Enforcement officers to crack down on gang members.
 Mostly accomplished, except for wall funding.

 Trump promised to repeal and replace Obamacare.
 He would protect those with pre-existing conditions.
 He would expand tax credits and Health Savings Accounts to help people pay for insurance.
 He would give states block grants to pay for Medicaid.
 He would allow people to buy insurance across state lines.
 He mentioned legal reforms to protect patients and doctors from costs that drive up insurance and drug costs.
 That includes shortening the drug approval process at the Food and Drug Administration.